deralph/pi-neobot/client/README.md

 ## local preview steps for frontend
 ### 1. Install dependencies:
-You will need a working NodeJS installation,
+You will need NodeJS installed, go to node website to install that to your computer
 #### Using node
 Run `npm install` or `npm i`
 #### Using yarn